 F. DOBRAN, A. NERI, M. TODESCO / SCIENCE PHOTO LIBRARY F. DOBRAN, A. NERI, M. TODESCO / SCIENCE PHOTO LIBRARY

-Computer simulation of the devastating eruption of the volcano Vesuvius (Italy) which occurred in 79 AD., when the towns of Pompei and Ercolano were destroyed.
-It shows the particle density 300 seconds after the eruption up to a distance of 7km from the volcano; yellow shows the highest densities declining through red and blue.
+Computer model of the devastating eruption of the volcano Vesuvius (Italy) which occurred in 79 AD., when the towns of Pompei and Ercolano were destroyed.
+It shows the particle density 20, 60, 120 and 300 seconds after the eruption up to a distance of 7km from the volcano; red shows the highest densities declining through orange and blue.
 The model confirms that such an eruption can cause complete destruction in a 7km radius in an area where now 1 million people work and live, in about 15 minutes or less.
-A phoenix cloud (round bottom centre), is formed by the finest particles lifted by air currents where the volcano slope flattens.
+A phoenix cloud (round bottom), is formed by the finest particles lifted by air currents where the volcano slope flattens.

 Model release not required.
 Property release not required.